(To read more about Charlotte Mason picture study and to see the other aids that are currently available, click here.)

 This is by no means an exhaustive analysis or study of each piece, and that is intentional.
 I tried to keep it all very simple in the spirit of there being, “no talk about schools of painting, little about style; consideration of these matters comes in later life, the first and most important thing is to know the pictures themselves.
 As in a worthy book we leave the author to tell his own tale, so do we trust a picture to tell its tale through the medium the artist gave it.
 In the region of art as else-where we shut out the middleman.” (vol 6 pg 216)

 Also, please keep in mind that I’m not even close to being a Charlotte Mason expert!
-And though I do have a degree in art history, I’m definitely not an expert in that area either. ?
+And though I do have a BA in art history, I’m definitely not an expert in that area either.

 For enjoying art with children in general, I also included a page of art sources that I’ve found particularly good: